 Injectable steroids and oral or topical pain medications only provide temporary pain relief and to nothing to address the underlying problem; stem cells restore damaged tissue while providing pain relief.
 The growth factors in stem cells may replace damaged cells in your body.

 Are stem cell injections safe?

-While there are risks with any procedure that involves injections, the laboratory that Vitality Medical Centers uses for their stem cells has, to date, reported over 150,000 stem cell injection procedures without a single reported adverse effect.
-There are, of course, always risks associated with an injection procedure (e.g. pain, bleeding, risk of infection, etc.) but sterile technique and administration by a trained physician minimizes these risks.
+While there are risks with any procedure that involves injections, the laboratory that Vitality Medical Centers uses for their stem cells has a long history of stem cell injection procedures without a single reported adverse effect.
+There are, of course, always risks associated with any injection procedure (e.g. pain, bleeding, risk of infection, etc.) but sterile technique and administration by a trained physician minimizes these risks.

 Am I a candidate for stem cell therapy?

 Patients suffering from any kind of joint, tendon, or ligament pain may be potential candidates for stem cell therapy.
 Please keep in mind that not every patient is a reasonable candidate for stem cell therapy and that results from these injections may vary from no response to complete relief of symptoms.
 Upon evaluation, our physician may be able to provide you with alternative recommendations for treatment of particular conditions, such as physical therapy, viscosupplementation, prolotherapy or PRP (platelet rich plasma) injections, chiropractic care, etc.